dsapab/wizardly-snippets/linux-bash/README.md

 ## System resources stress
 Stress the system memory, filling up-to 90% of the RAM.
-The ```0.9``` value can be tweaked to fill diferente percentajes of the RAM memory.
+The ```0.9``` value can be tweaked to fill diferent percentajes of the RAM memory.
 ```
 stress-ng --vm-bytes $(awk '/MemAvailable/{printf "%d\n", $2 * 0.9;}' < /proc/meminfo)k --vm-keep -m 1
 ```